 - Both arms should be kept straight and perpendicular to torso.

 Hips should also be kept nearly straight, only slightly bent.

 rotation.
 Because leg furthest from pulley acts to counter

 weight of cable's resistance, greatest downward force onto floor

 is place on foot closest to pulley.
 Since foot of near leg provides

 more secured base of support, external rotation of near hip provides

 significantly more torque as compared to relatively passive internal

 rotation of far hip.

-allow for greater range of movement through spine.
+range of movement through spine.
 See Spot